 We visited St. Thomas on a cruise several years ago and weren’t impressed.
 While we’d initially considered going to Magens Bay Beach or one of the other St. Thomas beaches, we opted to take the ferry over to Trunk Bay in St. John instead.
 Later, we realized we hadn’t given St. Thomas a fair chance.

 So, during our recent cruise on Celebrity, we opted to rent a car and drive ourselves around St. Thomas.
 As it turned out, driving was the perfect decision.

-Having driven on the other side of the road before, touring St. Thomas on our own made sense.
+Having driven on the other side of the road before, seeing all the things to do in St. Thomas on our own made sense.
 The rental car company (Budget) is located right at the cruise ship pier.
 We were able to create our own island tour by hitting the highlights: Skyline Drive, Drake’s Seat, Mountain Top, and on to the beach.

 The drive along the entire Skyline Drive road (Route 40) offers stunning views of the island.
 From the scenic overlook , there are amazing views looking south to Charlotte Amalie and Crown Bay.

 On the day we made the drive, there were four cruise ships in port.
 It’s hard to see how the island can support that many visitors, but we didn’t experience a lot of overcrowding on our trip.
 Continuing on Skyline Drive, the viewpoint at Drake’s Seat offers amazing views of Magens Bay, the other Virgin Islands, and the Atlantic Ocean to the north.

 Before continuing on to the beach, we stopped at Mountain Top.
 This is the #1 tourist attraction in the Virgin Islands.
 Millions of visitors make the trek up here for the stunning views of the Virgin Islands – and the gift shop that sells everything.
 And we mean literally everything.